Editing Page Properties

 Option to disable navigation when you have a mega menu.

-Here you can select how you want the menu arrow direction to be pointing.
+Here you can select how you want the menu arrow direction to point.

 Select option from Menu Arrow Direction dropdown menu

-20. Select from Open Location options in the dropdown menu
+21. Select from Open Location options in the dropdown menu.

 You can select whether you want the menu item to open in the same window/tab or new window/tab.